GitHubUser-2/KJV-Bible-in-txt-project/README.md

         - Chapter 11
     - 2nd John

-(Note: This is my first experience with GitHub, and will be improving the README, editing the license (if needed),
+(Note: This is my first experience with GitHub, and will be editing the README, editing the license (if needed),
 changing organization technique, etc.)